nyorain/ny/README.md

 # ny

 <h2> Introduction </h2>
 ny is a modern c++11 cross-platform gui toolkit.
-It tries to use modern c++ features like templates, namespaces, type-safety, enum classes, lambdas, c++11 concurrency and other new stl features e.g. std::function or std::chrono instead of relying on macros and custom implementations.
+It uses modern c++ features like templates, namespaces, non-trival and type-safe unions, enum classes, lambdas, c++11 concurrency and other new stl features e.g. std::function or std::chrono instead of relying on macros and custom implementations.

-At the moment, ny is in a pre-alpha and under heavy developement, <b> it is not ready to use. </b>
+At the moment, ny is in a pre-alpha version and under heavy developement, <b> it is not ready to use. </b>
-The windows backend is broken at the moment, there is no os x backend (but there will be porbably one in the future) and the linux backends are really unstable and have not yet implemented most of the functionality they should have.
+The winapi backend is broken, there is no os x backend (but there will be porbably one in the future) and the linux backends are really unstable and missing lots of features.

 <h2> Installation </h2>
+Clone ny from this repository and cd to the toplevel-folder of it (.../ny/).

-ny is built with cmake and ninja.
+Buidling ny with cmake and ninja: (recommended)
 `````````````
-cd ny/
 mkdir build
 cd build
 cmake -G "Ninja" -DCMAKE_INSTALL_PREFIX=/usr ..